 2. Do protein treatments

-Your hair is mostly made up of keratin proteins that holds the hair in place and keeps it strong.
+Your hair is mostly made up of keratin proteins that hold the hair in place and keeps it strong.
 Overtime, your hair will start to lose some of these protein bonds due to manipulation and the usual wear and tear.
 As a result, your hair will start to break off because it’s too weak to withstand daily manipulation.

 To counter this, you should do regular protein treatments to ensure that your hair has all the chemical bonds it needs to stay healthy.
 I like to do the aphogee 2 step treatment every 6 weeks or so to repair my hair and keep it strong.
-I also find that my hair is often able to hold on to moisture longer and it feels very soft after doing this treatment.
+I also find that my hair is often able to hold on to moisture longer and feels very soft after doing this treatment.